The Human Voice as a Sensor-Based Electronic Live Instrument

 Talking Hands | Live Performance

-In my current performance "All of my voices", I start with minimal vocal input and use it to generate an artificial choir that gradually unfolds in space - initiated and conducted by the fingertip vocoder.
-In the second part of the performance, I play the "Stimmbogen" - another electronic interface with which I transform the human voice into a stringed instrument by mapping it as a soundtrack onto a monochord.
-In the vocal bow, the voice merges with the string and unfolds its potential as a manually played live instrument: the spectrum of haptic and intuitive forms of expression of this interface for the medium of the electronic voice ranges from percussive consonants to bowed vowels.
+In my current performance "All of My Voices", I start with minimal vocal input and gradually generate an artificial choir that expands in space - initiated and conducted via the Fingertip Vocoder.
+In the second part of the performance, I play the "Voicebow", an electronic interface that transforms the voice into a string instrument by mapping it onto a monochord.
+Here, the voice merges with the string, expanding its potential as a manually played live instrument, enabling a spectrum from percussive consonants to bowed vowels.

 Video URL